aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * transformQueryInput MUST take as input a QueryInput object.
  * transformQueryInput MUST return a QueryInput object.
  * transformQueryInput MUST fail if an attribute name that starts with the [gazelle prefix](#gazelle-prefix) is mentioned.
- * If no encrypted field is mentioned, transformQueryInput MUST return the unmodified input object.
+ * If no encrypted attribute is mentioned, transformQueryInput MUST return the unmodified input object.
  * The output object's `Filter Expression` must be derived from the input `Filter Expression` according to [transformationFilterExpression](#transformationfilterexpression).
  * If the `keyConditionExpression` refers to no encrypted attributes, then the result MUST be returned after only the above operations.